 Sauli Niinistö is the 12th President of the Republic of Finland.
 He was inaugurated on 1 March 2012 and was re-elected for another six-year term in January 2018.
 It was a historic victory as it was the first time ever for a Finnish presidential candidate to secure more than 50% of the popular vote already in the first round.

 Sauli Niinistö was born in Salo on 24 August 1948.
-He graduated from the University of Turku with a Bachelor of Laws degree in 1974 and was subsequently employed as a rural police chief and, for more than ten years, as an assistant judge at the Turku Court of Appeal.
+He graduated from the University of Turku with a Master of Laws degree in 1974 and was subsequently employed as a rural police chief and, for more than ten years, as an assistant judge at the Turku Court of Appeal.
 He also practiced law as an attorney and gained experience of corporate administration.
 He began his political career in 1977 when he was elected to the Town Council of Salo.
 He continued to hold elected posts in local government until the 1990s.

 Sauli Niinistö was first elected to Parliament in 1987.
 His elected posts while in Parliament included chairing the Constitutional Law Committee.
 In 1995, he was appointed Minister of Justice and Deputy Prime Minister.
 Reshuffled to the Ministry of Finance in 1996, he eventually became Finland’s longest-serving Minister of Finance to date.
 When he took up this post, the aftermath of the 1990s recession was at its worst, and unemployment was at record high levels.
 Those difficulties were overcome, however, and Finland entered the new millennium with a robust economy.